 CHOP’s goals have been:

 In 2012, CMS merged the J4 Region into the new JH Region which added the states of AR, MS and LA.
 This involved a Contractor change to Novitas Solutions.
 CHOP again expanded its reach to cover the entire JH Region by adding AR, MS and LA to its membership.
-CHOP was able to assist all seven states during the transition through dissemination of information and by working with staff at Novitas for clarification of questions and resolution of issues.
+With the decline of LCD’s, in 2016 CHOP decided to expand past the 7 Novitas states.
+Since that time, CHOP has experienced tremendous growth now representing over 40 practices in 16 states.